mavroudo/SequenceDetectionPreprocess/README.md

 docker container in the same network (as done above with the siesta-net).
 - **Connect with spark cluster (with the api):** Change the value of the Spark master parameter before submitting the preprocess job from "**local[*]**" to the resource manager's url.
-- **Connect with spark cluster (standalone):** Change the value of the "**--master**" parameter in the ENTRYPOINT of the Dockerfile from "**local[*]**" to the resource manager's url.
-At the end build the image again before executing it.
-- **Connect with S3:** Change the values environmental parameters that start with **s3**.
+- **Connect with S3:** Change the environmental values  that start with **s3**.
 These parameters include the contact point and the credentials required to achieve connection.
+If you have an S3 database deployed in AWS, you can change these parameters to store the build indices there.